clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 ![hadar](/imgs/antimagic/hadar.jpg)

-Scary prospect though it may be, its downfall is its size; you can wrangle yourself out of it with using; `[Plane Shift](https://roll20.net/compendium/dnd5e/Plane%20Shift#content) / [Teleport](https://roll20.net/compendium/dnd5e/Teleport#content) / [Misty Step](https://roll20.net/compendium/dnd5e/Misty%20Step#content) / [Dimension Door](https://roll20.net/compendium/dnd5e/Dimension%20Door#content) on a successful charisma check.
+Scary prospect though it may be, you can wrangle yourself out of it with using; `[Plane Shift](https://roll20.net/compendium/dnd5e/Plane%20Shift#content) / [Teleport](https://roll20.net/compendium/dnd5e/Teleport#content) / [Misty Step](https://roll20.net/compendium/dnd5e/Misty%20Step#content) / [Dimension Door](https://roll20.net/compendium/dnd5e/Dimension%20Door#content) on a successful charisma check.
 All it takes is for one player to get outside and break the mage's concentration.

-Still it highlights a difference with other "antimagic" in spells.
-The "effect" of the spell leeches through the barrier of the cage, which is perhaps somewhat confusing unless you think of magical effects as a  manifestation of some _[strong force](https://forgottenrealms.fandom.com/wiki/Weave)_.
-That doesn't make it _less deadly_, it just means it's _energy_.
+Still it highlights a difference with other antimagic.
+The "effect" of the spell leeches through the barrier of the cage, which is perhaps somewhat confusing when you can sometimes interpret the spell effect as matter.
+While a spell caster is shaping the underlying magical fabric; the effect is a _magical energy_.

+> Don't invoke special relativity or thermodynamics.
+Magic does not have to obey `E=mc^2`.

 ## Antimagic Field
-An `8th level` sphere of [`Antimagic Field`](https://roll20.net/compendium/dnd5e/Antimagic%20Field) (or `AMF` for short), is a sphere that disallows spells cast in/out __as well as__ effects leeching through!
-The reason for the great increase in cancellation power is justified by its higher level, careful wording of magic, and the lack of entrapment (it does not prevent people leaving like `FC`).
+[Antimagic Field](https://roll20.net/compendium/dnd5e/Antimagic%20Field) (or `AMF` for short), is an `8th level` sphere that disallows spells cast in/out __as well as__ magical effects leeching through!
+The reason for the great increase in cancellation power is justified by its higher level, careful wording, and its lack of entrapment (people can walk out of it unlike `FC`).

 > `AMF`: Any active spell or other magical Effect on a creature or an object in the Sphere is suppressed while the creature or object is in it.

-Cast a fireball on the outside of a `ForceCage`, and the AOE will damage the people inside.
-Not so with `AMF`.
+The blast of a fireball detonating outside an `AMF` simply disappears into nothing at the boundary of its sphere of influence.

-People __can try__ to throw a [Delayed Blast Fireball](https://roll20.net/compendium/dnd5e/Delayed%20Blast%20Fireball) inside an area, and put an `Antimagic Field` around the area to limit mages inside, while powering up the fireball from the outside (`DBF` powers up with time and concentration).
+People _try_ to throw a [Delayed Blast Fireball](https://roll20.net/compendium/dnd5e/Delayed%20Blast%20Fireball) inside an area, and put an `Antimagic Field` around the area to limit mages inside, while powering up the fireball from the outside (`DBF` powers up with time and concentration).
 This, I feel, really gets to the heart of the word __"suppressed"__; is the bead still there?
 Will it keep working after the `AMF` disappears?
 Has it powered up in the mean time?
 Has the duration elapsed?

-This would be contentious without some more guidance, and there are tons of corner cases outside of spells:
+This is a harder corner-case, and requires some more guidance.
+And as far as corner-cases go, it's not alone:

 - class abilities like paladin's smite, monk's ki points, druid shapeshifting
 - monster abilities like dragon's breath, beholder rays